NordicPlayground/nrf5-eagle-reference-design/Getting_started.md

 ### 2. Select the reference-design that fits your application

-All reference designs supplied here are for the qfn package.
+All reference designs supplied here are for the QFN package.
-If you want to use the internal ldo (not reccomended) select nRF5\*_qfaa, if you want an example of nfc antenna usage select nRF5\*_qfaa_nfc.
+If you want to use the internal ldo (not recommended) select nRF5\*_qfaa, if you want an example of nfc antenna usage select nRF5\*_qfaa_nfc.
 You probably want the nRF51x2_qfaa_dcdc or nRF52832_qfaa_dcdc, for nRF51 or nRF52 respectively.